gitsome/node-path-locker/README.md

 Every time you use the `PathLocker` `get` method, it will validate all paths.
 This means that when you move things around in your project, you'll know if a build related path is busted.

-Paths registered using the `add` method should already exist in the source so PathLocker will throw an error if any of these paths do not exists.
+- Paths registered using the `exists` method should already exist in the source so PathLocker will throw an error if any of these paths do not exists.

+- Paths registered using the `willExist` method will require all templateVariables to be resolved, but the file does not have to exist.

-Paths registered using the `create` method will automatically be created recursively...
+- Paths registered using the `create` method will automatically be created recursively...
 BUT, if the path uses a template variable that references a previously registered path, it will throw an error if that dependent path does not exist.

 This means it's best to add the root build path where new build directories are created and reference it as a template variable while constructing the new build directory paths.